 “Tea Pets” is a movie made by Gary Wang, who also directed “The Guardian Brothers”.
 The term “tea pets” refers to Chinese lucky charms, which are loved and collected by tea drinkers in China.
 Tea lovers who brew their tea in a traditional way, always […]

 Watch all the episodes of this historical documentary on the tea horse road by CCTV/CNTV.
 All episodes are in Chinese, supplemented with English subtitles.
-The Ancient Tea Horse Road – Part 1 Resembling the famous Silk Road, the Ancient Tea Road located in southwestern China […]
+Update: the videos with English subs aren’t available at this moment.
+We’ll update the post once we find online sources that […]

 Watch and relax, while you’ll enjoy these beautiful blooming tea videos captured in style.

 In the past transporting tea from Yunnan to neighbouring regions was a difficult task.
 Pu erh tea used to be compressed tightly in massive sizes for easy transportation.
 We discovered this cylinder shaped pu erh during a tea expo, and the merchant was selling them […]

 Steeping a cup of green tea can be done in many different ways.
 Sometimes you want to take out your full tea ceremony set and perform a ritual, while there are also moments that you just want to steep casually using a straight glass.
 Traditionally, […]

 Rose flower tea is delicious and has lots of benefits such as supporting your digestion, improving the skin, and helping you to de-stress after a busy working day.
 As it’s caffeine free and near zero in calories, it’s suitable for any time of the day.
 See […]